atiq-cs/ProblemSolving/README.md

 uva online judge, acm tju, topcoder etc

 ##### Note
-Please do not abuse the code in online-judge
+Please do not abuse the code in online-judge.
-Code is provided in this repository only for education purpose and sharing of ideas that will help to improve our skills and algorithm knowledge
+Code is provided in this repository only for education purpose and sharing of ideas that will help to improve our skills and algorithm knowledge.

 #### Instructions for committers/contributors
 Please do git pull before you commit.
 Thanks. :)